kempcarlos/ng2-basic-workshop/README.md

     - **providers**:  used to expose a global collection of services, accessible across all parts of the app.
     ~~creators of services that this module contributes to the global collection of services; they become accessible in all parts of the app.~~ https://angular.io/guide/architecture#modules
-- Can be defined as public for external usage, i.e., exported;
+- A module can be defined as public for external usage, i.e., exported;

 [Reference to NgModule official doc](https://angular.io/guide/ngmodule#ngmodules)